lnavarroe/lnavarroe.github.io/_pages/home.md

 ***Insect Genomics and Microbiomics***
 <br>

 Currently, I am a Research Scientist at the Colombia National Coffee Research Center (Cenicafé).
-My research centers on genome biology, gene function, and microbiome dynamics, with a particular emphasis on engineering insect-associated symbionts for applications in agricultural systems.
+My research centers on insect genome biology, gene function, and microbiome dynamics, with a particular emphasis on engineering insect-associated symbionts for applications in agricultural systems.
 <br><br>

 ***Most recent research projects***